jonathanrose18/machbar/README.md

 ## Data Flow (example: Add Todo)

 1. UI triggers the `addTodo` action from a view model
-2. View model calls `AddTodo` use case (Application)
+2. View model executes `addTodoUseCase` use case (Application)
-3. Use case validates and constructs `Todo` (Domain)
+3. Use case constructs `Todo` (Domain)
 4. Use case persists via `TodoRepository` port (Application)
 5. LocalStorage repository (Adapter) implements the port and writes to LocalStorage
-6. UI updates based on the updated list from `GetTodos` use case
+6. UI updates based on the updated list from `getTodosUseCase` use case

 This enforces that the use case knows only the port, not the storage technology.